Naglbagl/ahnCalendar/README.md

 Features:

-	-Animation when changing months and year
+	-Animation when changing month or year
 	-Easily detect when a user selects a date
 	-Simplistic